Stak Valley

-Stak Valley (استک نالہ, སྟཀ ནལ་) is a valley in the Roundu Subdivision of District Skardu, in the Gilgit-Balitistan territory of Pakistan-administered Kashmir.
+Stak Valley (استک نالہ, སྟཀ ནལ་) is a valley in the Roundu Subdivision of District Skardu, in the Gilgit-Balitistan territory of Pakistan.
 The valley is on the right bank of the Indus River, between the cities of Skardu and Giligit.
 The valley is the biggest valley in term of area and population in Roundu subdivision.
-The valley has been one of the very important regions of the area in term of in history and of geological formation as well.
+The valley has been one of the very important regions of the area in term of history and geological formation.

 Geography

 Stak Valley is situated in the middle of Skardu and Gilgit city on the right bank of the Indus River and Gilgit-Skardu Road.
-In the east of the Stak Valley lies the Askore valley and Thwar Valley.
+In the east of the Stak Valley lies the Askore valley and Thowar Valley.
 In the west are the Tooklano and Chamachoo.
 In the south there is Indus River and Ganji Valley just opposite to the Stak valley across the Indus river.
 In the north and northwest there is Haramosh and Kutia Glacier and likewise in the northeast the Goropha glacier.